camunda/camunda-docs/docs/self-managed/platform-deployment/overview.md

 id: overview
 title: "Camunda Platform 8 installation overview"
 sidebar_label: "Overview"
+description: "This chapter contains information for users who want to deploy and run Camunda Platform 8 Self-Managed in their self-controlled cloud or own hardware."
 ---

 This chapter contains information for users who want to deploy and run Camunda Platform 8 Self-Managed, typically in your self-controlled cloud (public or private) or even on your own hardware.